 Mom was also a self-taught cook because her mother died when she was only a child.
 She often talked about the first time she made breakfast for my father while on their honeymoon.
 Mom was asked to make poached eggs for him, and she remarked that she had no idea what to do.
 She explained that she had read that you should use vinegar to poach an egg.
 As a young bride wanting to impress her loving husband, she did just that.
 My father remembered that morning too, and how awful the egg tasted.
 I have this childhood vision of mom pouring a whole bottle of vinegar in the pan, the fumes and smell of the vinegar overwhelming the kitchen and my mother.
 She was mortified from that first experience, but determined to improve.
 That first family breakfast became a funny family story which mom could joke about as the years rolled by.
 Although, if she did use the whole bottle of vinegar she created her first original recipe, pickled poached eggs: one that she would never repeat again.
 To this day I am not sure exactly what happened, whether she used a combination of water and vinegar (which is a common practice for poaching), or some other unknown method, but that “mistake” stuck with her and fortunately did not deter her.
 Eventually, through trial and error, failures and success, beginners find their way.

 Unlike mom, I had my whole childhood to observe, play, and develop my culinary curiosity.
 Through observation I was able to absorb the workings of the kitchen along with the sights, sounds, and smells of the various ingredients of the family meal.
 I do not believe it occurred to mom to intentionally teach me the ins and outs of cooking and pass down the family culinary heirlooms of her childhood.
 She did not have that mentorship, or the recipes.
 I imagine after her mother died, cooking and eating in her family became a formality and was performed in a dutiful manner.
-Alongside mom’s children and husband she learned the joy of cooking, and family dinners did not have to be formal affairs.
+Alongside mom’s children and husband she learned the joy of cooking, and having casual family dinners.
+The formal dinners were ancient history.
 I do not believe she ever licked her plate as a child, but she more than made up for that loss of experience as an adult.

 No matter how anyone gets their start in the kitchen, what counts is that you start and then keep going.
 Mistakes will be made, but that is OK as it is part of the process.
 I am grateful to mom for welcoming me in and giving me the space to play and experiment in our family kitchen.
 I hope that I have in turn provided an open door for my children as well.
 As I begin my new journey as a blogger, I need to remind myself of this mantra: Jump in, this is a learning process, keep going.